Understanding Logistic Regression and Building Model in Python

 Recall: If there are patients who actually have diabetes in the test set and your Logistic Regression model is able to identify it 58% of the time.

 The Receiver Operating Characteristic(ROC) curve is a plot of the true positive rate against the false-positive rate.
 It shows the tradeoff between sensitivity and specificity.

-y_pred_proba = logreg.predict_proba(X_test)[::,1]fpr, tpr, _ = metrics.roc_curve(y_test, y_pred_proba)auc = metrics.roc_auc_score(y_test, y_pred_proba)plt.plot(fpr,tpr,label="data 1, auc="+str(auc))plt.legend(loc=4)plt.show()
+y_pred_proba = logreg.predict_proba(X_test)[::,1] fpr, tpr, _ = metrics.roc_curve(y_test, y_pred_proba) auc = metrics.roc_auc_score(y_test, y_pred_proba) plt.plot(fpr,tpr,label="data 1, auc="+str(auc)) plt.legend(loc=4) plt.show()

 The AUC score for the case is 0.86.
 AUC score 1 represents a perfect classifier and 0.5 represents a worthless classifier.

 Logistic regression is not able to handle a large number of categorical features/variables.
 It is vulnerable to overfitting.
-Also, can’t solve the non-linear problem with the logistic regression that is why it requires a transformation of non-linear features. logistic regression will not perform well with independent variables that are not correlated to the target variable and very similar or correlated to each other.
+Also, can’t solve the non-linear problem with the logistic regression which is why it requires a transformation of non-linear features. logistic regression will not perform well with independent variables that are not correlated to the target variable and are very similar or correlated to each other.

-In this tutorial, you covered a lot of details about Logistic Regression. you have learned what is the logistic regression, how to build respective models, how to visualize results, and some of the theoretical background information.
+In this tutorial, you covered a lot of details about Logistic Regression. you have learned what is logistic regression, how to build respective models, how to visualize results, and some of the theoretical background information.
 Also, you covered some basic concepts such as the sigmoid function, maximum likelihood, confusion matrix, ROC curve.

 Hopefully, you can now utilize the Logistic Regression technique to analyze your own datasets.
 Thanks for reading this tutorial!